 It is futile to think that a one-time Police check will save you from a malicious insider that can cause damage to the functioning of your critical infrastructure asset.
 We therefore help you with the responsibility of the ongoing suitability (PSPF13) of your workforce – including contractors and subcontractors.
 This is done through leveraging our insider threat management program, custom designed for CI Sectors (eg. here is our Defence Industry Insider Threat Program).
 It is sometimes called a Managed Personnel Security Services Provider.
 Broadly speaking, it includes Induction, Training, Awareness, Briefings and Reporting.

-As the first and only civilian vetting agency to offer the full range of personnel risk management services, we naturally include the implementation a risk management program to manage personnel risks arising from the off-boarding process for outgoing personnel (PSPF14) – including security exit interviews and risk assessments.
+As the first and only civilian vetting agency to offer the full range of personnel risk management services, we naturally include the implementation a risk management program to manage personnel risks arising from the off-boarding process for outgoing or separating personnel (PSPF14) – including security exit briefings and risk assessments.

-The CI Clearance and the Personnel Hazards Risk Management Program is a flexible risk treatment with Responsible Entities in mind – meeting the CI’s personnel security uplift mandate in “Rule 2 – Personnel hazards” which includes initial assessing (PSPF12) and managing the ongoing (PSPF13) suitability of critical personnel and persons holding critical positions, through personnel and human resource arrangements – ie. vetting and considering your risk environment with a vetting check for critical personnel.
+The CI Clearance and the Personnel Hazards Risk Management Program is a flexible risk treatment with Responsible Entities (and it’s Supply Chain) in mind – meeting the CI’s personnel security uplift mandate in “Rule 2 – Personnel hazards” which includes initial assessing (PSPF12) and managing the ongoing (PSPF13) suitability of critical personnel and persons holding critical positions, through personnel and human resource arrangements – ie. vetting and considering your risk environment with a vetting check for critical personnel.
 When personnel leave or separate from the Entity, we make sure the process is done correctly and a personnel risk assessment done (PSPF14).

 From Hire to Retire – we protect you, secure you and make you compliant.